CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 Labels are a good way to communicate information such as the names of individual places, but they can't be used for everything.
-For example, let us say that someone wants to know what each ``landuse`` area is used for.
+For example, let us say that someone wants to know what each ``ELC_campus`` area is used for.
 Using labels, you would get this:

 .. figure:: img/bad_landuse_labels.png
    :align: center

-This makes the map's labeling difficult to read and even overwhelming if there are numerous different landuse areas on the map.
+This makes the map's labeling difficult to read and even overwhelming if there are numerous different ELC polygons on the map.

 **The goal for this lesson:** To learn how to classify vector data effectively.